 - Submit the Final Activity / Excursion report form with the final number of leaders and participants (including the number of minors and number of adults) via their online member account.

 - Submit any fees collected at the activity (for any non-association or new Paddle Canada members).

 - Retain and file all Paddle Canada waivers for any non-Paddle Canada or non-association members that participated or volunteered.
 Legally waivers need to be filed and saved for 7 years.

-- Individual members of an associated Paddle Canada Paddling Association, must sign yearly Paddle Canada waivers (signed by each association member at start of each season) – stored and on file by association for 7 years (remembering those under the age of majority must be kept for additional 7 years after that individual reaches the age of majority).
+- Individual members of an associated Paddle Canada Paddling Association must sign yearly Paddle Canada waivers (signed by each association member at the start of each season) – stored and on file by association for 7 years (remembering those under the age of majority must be kept for additional 7 years after that individual reaches the age of majority).